Intermittent localization and fast spatial learning by non-Markov random walks with decaying memory: Relaxation dynamics toward the localized state for .

 We define the operator,

 and assume that the approach toward the steady state is non-exponential, and takes the form of an inverse power-law.
 We thus make the ansatz,

-for the solution of Eq. (\ref{conth}) at late times, with $\nu$ a negative exponent to be determined.
+at late times, where the exponent $\nu$ is unknown.
 Following a similar method as in \cite{boyer2014solvable}, we substitute $h(t')$ by the form (\ref{ansatz1}) over the whole time domain, choose a positive $\varepsilon\ll 1$ and a large $t$ such that $\varepsilon t\gg1$.
 We then make the change $\tau=t-t'$ and decompose,